-There’s a lot of bands that sound like Interpol.
+So there’s a lot of bands that sound like Interpol.
 Or Editors.
 Or Joy Division/Echo & The Bunnymen.
 Or Blink 182 or The Buzzcocks.
 Or Mumford & Sons.
 Or Gogol Bordello.
 Or Arctic Monkeys.

 And all this is exactly as it should be.
 From sports to sciences, learning a language to playing an instrument – the only way to get good at something is to start out bad and keep going.
 It took the Beatles four years of playing Chuck Berry covers in Hamburg before they even began to write songs that took over the world.
 Unless you’re bloody Mozart, any serious artist has to write and complete a huge amount of truly awful music on their way to greatness.
 And if you don’t have enough selfbelief to be certain your latest awful track is quite wonderful, then you aren’t a serious artist.

 What kind of track gets a YES from me?
 Something exceptional.
 Something surprising.
 Something that jumps out of the speakers and grabs me by the ears.
 Freshness.
 Focus.
 Energy – or maybe a better word is Intensity – because slow quiet songs can have it in spades just as much as fast, rowdy ones.
 Daring.
 Risk.
 Truth.
 Eloquence.
 Originality.
 Or maybe something well-worn that we’ve heard before, but reimagined in a new and unique way.
-Or a track so daft and off the wall it’s completely irresistible. though, it’s beyond words – something that within ten seconds makes you go “YES – this is the real deal!!!” without even thinking about any of the above.
+Or a track so daft and off the wall it’s completely irresistible.
+Mostly though, it’s beyond words.
+Music that within ten seconds makes you go “YES – this is the real deal!!!” without even thinking about any of the above.

 * 30 x two minute tunes